Cesare P.R. Romano: The International Judge

 Romano co-authored the book with Daniel Terris, an historian, and Leigh Swigart, an anthropologist, directors of the International Center for Ethics, Justice and Public Life of Brandeis University.
-The book was forwarded by Justice Sonya Sotomayor, of the United States Supreme Court.
+The book was forwarded by Justice Sonia Sotomayor, of the United States Supreme Court.
 In her preface, Sotomayor wrote "A proposed bill in Congress to prohibit the citation of foreign law in federal judicial decisions gave rise in recent years to a heated and extensive dialogue among American judges, academics, and commentators on the appropriate role that foreign and international law should play in American constitutional adjudication.
 But the question of how much we have to learn from foreign law and the international community in interpreting our Constitution is not the only one worth posing.
 As The International Judge makes clear, we should also question how much we have to learn from international courts and from their men and women judges about judging and the factors outside of the law that influence our decisions.
 This book makes an invaluable contribution to efforts to answer that question by laying bare the institutional, political, moral, ethical, and legal concerns that animate the work of international courts and their judges".
 Sotomayor wrote this preface when she was still a Federal Judge on the 2nd Circuit Court of Appeals.
 During confirmation hearings for her appointment at the U.S. Supreme Court, her preface was used by conservatives to question her suitability for the position.